jamierachael/Basic-Portfolio/README.md

 # Basic-Portfolio

-This project emphasizes building a professional portfolio site using HTML/CSS
+This project was designed as a homework assignment for UNH's coding bootcamp.
+This emphasizes building a professional portfolio site using HTML/CSS for students to display their upcoming projects, application and website designs and is intended for use as a template for further portfolio building.

+This application includes an About Me, Portfolio Page, and Contact page.

+Latyout and content were built using HTML and CSS using Visual Studio Code editor.

 ## Getting Started